Advertiser Disclosure

 A new entrant to the credit card scene, the Freedom Flex card is making quite a splash and is our winner for the best no-annual-fee credit card by quite a wide margin.

-This credit card starts with a nice welcome offer for newly-approved cardholders meeting certain requirements within their first 3 months.
+This credit card starts with a nice welcome offer for newly approved cardholders meeting specific requirements within their first 3 months.

-• 5% cash-back on quarterly rotating bonus categories on up to $1,500 in spending (past categories include gas, groceries, warehouse clubs, Amazon, and PayPal)
+• 5% cash-back on quarterly rotating bonus categories on up to $1,500 in spending (past categories have included gas, groceries, warehouse clubs, Amazon, and PayPal)

 • 5% cash-back on Lyft purchases (through March 31, 2025)

-• 5% cash-back on purchases made through the Chase Ultimate Rewards travel portal
+• 5% cash-back on purchases made through the Chase Travel portal

 • 3% cash-back on all dining purchases, including takeout and eligible delivery services